By Amy Hargroves

 We believe our performance is being recognized based on our “smart” targets and priorities and because of our actual results.
 We’ve been able to reduce our greenhouse gas emissions, drive the development of more environmentally responsible devices, and lead the industry in device collection and recycling.
 Each of these areas is material to our business and to our stakeholders, and our actions are blazing a path that other wireless carriers are working to follow.
 This is what sustainability is all about – understanding your impacts and potential, establishing metrics that matter, and making a difference through excellent performance.

 Over the past year, we have begun to see the value that comes from sharing our sustainability experiences with others.
 As we’ve spoken at conferences, contributed articles to publications, or met with our various stakeholders, the message we’ve received has been clear – Sprint’s practical and focused approach toward corporate responsibility (CR) and sustainability is a model that many other companies can follow.
-The areas of greatest interest include Sprint’s Corporate Responsibility management model
+The areas of greatest interest include Sprint’s Corporate Responsibility management model, approach to supplier assessment and management, sustainability goal-setting and performance management process.

 When we have the opportunity to assist a company in developing their sustainability efforts, we provide three basic recommendations: